LarsForsberg/DE10-OpenCL-GBC/README.md

 ## YouTube comparison video

 This YouTube video compares the speed between running DE10GBC and AFNI's 3dTcorrMap.
-The result shows that the DE10GBC custom software requires 392 seconds whereas the OpenMP version of 3dTcorrMap running with 8 threads on a MacBook Pro (2016) requires 423 seconds.
-The end results are approximately the same.
+The result shows that the DE10GBC custom software requires 392 seconds whereas the OpenMP version of 3dTcorrMap running with 8 threads on a MacBook Pro (2016) requires 423 seconds for the given dataset.
+The end results are the same.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/N8zh7ErCZ8o/0.jpg)](https://www.youtube.com/watch?v=N8zh7ErCZ8o "Terasic DE10 Standard running OpenCL")